kanbanyte/sepa/sqap/sqap.md

 # Risk Management
 ## Purpose
 Unforeseen events can and will happen during the course of this project.
-To ensure that a functional and high quality product is delivered on schedule, it is vital that risks are identified, analyzed and accounted for.
+To ensure that a functional and high quality product is delivered on schedule, it is vital that risks are identified, analysed and accounted for.
 This section involves risk categorization and listing corresponding countermeasures.

 ## Categorization